 About S3 Buckets

 Amazon’s S3 storage buckets are private by default, meaning only designated users can access them.
 However, through misunderstanding or misconfiguration, these permissions are sometimes altered to allow public access, which means that anyone who visits the URL of the storage bucket can anonymously view any contents that aren’t explicitly locked down– no password needed.
-We have outlined some examples of how S3 permissions can be misconfigured to exposed data, but put simply, there are two groups that must be used with extreme care:
+We have outlined some examples of how S3 permissions can be misconfigured to expose data, but put simply, there are two groups that must be used with extreme care:

 Whether rolling out dozens of buckets for an enterprise or establishing personal cloud storage, understanding how these public permissions work and how they are set for your resources at any given time are crucial to preventing data exposure through this vector.